Complete damage in linear elastic materials - Modeling, weak formulation and existence results: Motivation

 From a microscopic point of view, damage behavior originates from breaking atomic links in the material whereas a macroscopic theory may specify the damage by a scalar variable related to the quantity of damage.
 According to the latter perspective, phase-field models are quite common to model smooth transitions between damaged and undamaged material states.
 Such phase-field models have been mainly investigated for incomplete damage.
 However, for a realistic modeling of damage processes in elastic materials, complete damage theories have to be considered, where the material can completely disintegrate.

 Mathematical works of complete models covering global-in-time existence are rare and are mainly focused on purely \textit{rate-independent systems} \cite{Mielke06, BMR09, Mielke10, Mie11} by using $\Gamma$-convergence techniques to recover energetic properties in the limit.
 Existence results for \textit{rate-dependent} complete damage systems in thermoviscoelastic materials are recently published in \cite{RR12}.
 In contrast, much mathematical efforts have been made in understanding incomplete damage processes.
 Existence and uniqueness results for damage models of viscoelastic materials are proven in \cite{BSS05} in the one dimensional case.
-Higher dimensional damage models are analytically investigated in \cite{BS04, MT10, KRZ11} and, there, existence, uniqueness and regularity properties are shown.
-A coupled system describing incomplete damage, linear elasticity and phase separation appeared in \cite{HK10a, HK10b}.
+Higher dimensional damage models and related analytically properties are investigated in \cite{AT90, BS04, Gia05, MT10, LOS10, KRZ11, BM14} and, there, existence, uniqueness, regularity and approximation results are shown.
+A coupled system describing incomplete damage, linear elasticity and phase separation appeared in \cite{WIAS1520, WIAS1569}.
 All these works are based on the gradient-of-damage model proposed by Fr\'emond and Nedjar \cite{FN96} (see also \cite{Fre02}) which describes damage as a result from microscopic movements in the solid.
-The distinction between a balance law for the microscopic forces and constitutive relations of the material yield a satisfactory derivation of an evolution law for the damage propagation from the physical point of view.
+The distinction between a balance law for the microscopic forces and constitutive relations of the material yields a satisfying derivation of an evolution law for the damage propagation from the physical point of view.
 In particular, the gradient of the damage variable enters the resulting equations and serves as a regularization term for the mathematical analysis.
-When the evolution of the damage is assumed to be uni-directional, i.e. the damage is irreversible, the microforce balance law becomes a differential inclusion.
+When the evolution of the damage is assumed to be uni-directional, i.e., the damage is irreversible, the microforce balance law becomes a differential inclusion.